 Fig: Various Operators used in TESS Database

-Putting it other way round we can say that it offers a command line interface wherein the user can construct complex queries using operators and various fields available in the database.
+In other words, we can say that it offers a command line interface wherein the user can construct complex queries using operators and various fields available in the database.
 Like the Word and/or Design Mark Search (Free Form), here too, we must refer to the Design Search Code Manual to look up the relevant Design Codes.

 Fig: Word and/or Design Mark Search (Free Form)

-Besides these, three main search forms, additional search features that are available in TESS database are:
+Besides these, there are three main search forms, additional search features available in TESS database.